rgnr08/Rate_my_Demo/README.md

 INSTALLATION
 ===================================================================

-If Rate my demo is clone directly from github it will contain the Rate_my_Demo.db file which will allow the site to be run immediately using the command python manage.py runserver.
+If Rate my demo is clone directly from Github it will contain the Rate_my_Demo.db file which will allow the site to be run immediately using the command python manage.py runserver.
 When this command has been run the default address to view the site locally is http://127.0.0.1:8000/Rate_my_Demo.